1.1 Office Staff

-The staff members shall return to the department from which they had taken leave without pay, and any allowance being paid or salary sacrifice arrangements in place whilst in the ministerial position will cease.
+The staff members return to the department from which they had taken leave without pay, and any allowance being paid or salary sacrifice arrangements in place while in the ministerial position will cease.

 Cessation of Minister’s Commission

-When a Minister ceases to hold a commission, that is, on the acceptance by the Governor of the resignation or dismissal of a Minister, the following consequences will flow:
+When the Governor accepts the resignation or dismissal of a Minister, that Minister ceases to hold a commission and the following consequences will flow:

-- Contracts of employment will remain in force pending advice to the Director-General, Department of the Premier and Cabinet, to terminate employment.
-If employment is terminated, severance conditions as detailed in the Contract of Employment will apply.
+- Employment Contracts remain in force pending advice to the Director-General, Department of the Premier and Cabinet, to terminate employment.
+If employment is terminated, the severance conditions detailed in the Employment Contract will apply.

 Change of Government